lwjohnst86/tagDiabetes/doc/manuscript.md

 were scaled (mean-centered and standardized).
 Given the longitudinal design, an auto-regressive of order 1 working correlation matrix was specified in the GEE model.
-Covariates to adjust for were selected based on the previous literature, from directed acyclic graph [@Greenland1999a] recommendations, and from quasi-likelihood information criteria.
+Covariates to adjust for were selected based on the previous literature, from directed acyclic graph (DAG) [@Greenland1999a] recommendations, and from quasi-likelihood information criteria.
+DAGs are used to identify the minimum adjustment necessary for a model by using the causal pathways to algorithmically identify potential confounding and colliding variables (see [@Greenland1999a] for more detail about using DAGs).
 The DAG structures to understand potential confounding, shown in Supplemental Figure S  2 and Supplemental Figure S  3, were processed by the DAGitty software [@Textor2011a;@Shrier2008a] to generate the recommended adjustments.
-The final
+These DAG structures were developed based on hypothesized causal pathways between each variable, which were then input into the DAGitty software.
+The output from DAGitty was used, in conjunction with the other methods, to help inform the final model.

-GEE model (M6; seen in Supplemental Table S  1) was adjusted for years since baseline, WC, baseline age, ethnicity, sex, ALT, MET, and total NEFA.
+The final GEE model (M6; seen in Supplemental Table S  1) was adjusted for years since baseline, WC, baseline age, ethnicity, sex, ALT, MET, and total NEFA.
 The variables TGFA, total NEFA, sex, ethnicity, and baseline age were classified as *time-independent* (held constant) as they were measured only at the baseline visit or do not change throughout the study, while